Claesson Koivisto Rune returns to Nobis Hotel

 Nobis Hotel celebrated its 5th anniversary last year.
 What do you think the hotel has meant for theSwedish hotel market and internationally?

 We literally put in thousands of hours of work over a period of just over a year to ensure that every detail at Nobis Hotel was carefully thought out.
-I believe that’s why, even at its opening, the hotel felt so distinctive and personal—as if it had been there for decades.
-What we sought to create was akin to the kind of eclectic sense of style that an eccentric person might have cultivated over a long life.
-Today, we can say that few hotels in the world have garnered so much publicity, positive attention, and so many followers.
-Everything from the concept of how the interaction between the entrance, reception, and lounge work, to the furnishings, colors, materials, and patterns, has since been replicated in many other hotels around the world.
+I think that’s why, even when it first opened, the hotel felt so distinctive and personal—as if it had been there for decades.
+We aimed to create a sense of eclectic style akin to what an eccentric person might have cultivated over a long life.
+Today, we can say that few hotels in the world have garnered as much publicity, positive attention, and so many imitators.
+Everything from our ideas on how the interplay between the entrance, reception, and lounge function, to the furnishings, colors, materials, and patterns, has been replicated in many other hotels around the world since then.
 It is no understatement to say that Nobis Hotel has been an international trendsetter.

 The Claesson Koivisto Rune Collection is being launched and will be on display at Nobis Hotel in the Lounge throughout Stockholm Design Week, February 6–12.